USAJOBS/help-center/how-to/job-announcement/save.md

 tags: [job announcement, support-saved-jobs]
 ---

-You can save up to 25 job announcements in your USAJOBS account.
+You need to have a USAJOBS account and be signed in to saave a job.
+You can save up to 25 job announcements in your account.

 To save a job:

 1. Sign into your USAJOBS account.
-2. Search for a job by typing a keyword or location into the search box.
+2. Search for a job by typing a keyword or location into the search box or run a saved search if you have one.
 3. Review the job search results.
-4. Click the **Save Job** link next to the job title for each job you want to save.
+4. Click **Save Job** or the star icon next to the job title for each job you want to save.
+The link will change to **Saved** and the star will be filled in.
+This means the job is saved.
 5. Review your saved jobs in the **Saved Jobs** section of your account.

-You may also save and remove jobs to and from your saved jobs list when you are viewing a job announcement.
+You can also save a job when you're vieweing a job announcement -- look for the same yellow star and click **Save**.

 ## Manage your saved jobs in your account

-The **Saved Jobs** section of your account displays each job announcement you save on USAJOBS.
+The **Saved Jobs** section of your account displays each job you save on USAJOBS.
 You must sign into your account to see all of your saved jobs.
 Here’s what you can do:

 ### Sort your saved jobs